-On June 16, 2023, we received written notices from the Listing Qualifications Department (the "Staff"), of The Nasdaq Stock Market LLC ("Nasdaq"), notifying us that we were not in compliance with the minimum bid price requirement as well as the market value of listed securities requirement for continued listing on The Nasdaq Capital Market.
-We were given 180 calendar days, or until December 13, 2023, to regain compliance.
+On June 16, 2023, we received written notices from the Listing Qualifications Department, or the Staff, of The Nasdaq Stock Market LLC, or Nasdaq, notifying us that we were not in compliance with the minimum bid price requirement as well as the market value of listed securities requirement for continued listing on the Nasdaq Capital Market.
+These notices do not impact our listing on The Nasdaq Capital Market at this time.
+Both notification letters state that we have 180 calendar days, or until December 13, 2023, to regain compliance.
+There is the possibility for an additional 180-day compliance period to regain compliance with the minimum bid price compliance requirement.
+However, no additional compliance period is applicable to the market value of listed securities or alternative standards noncompliance.

-At our special meeting of stockholders held on October 30, 2023, our stockholders approved an amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split of our outstanding common stock at a ratio of not less than 1-for-10 and not greater than 1-for-25, subject to and as determined by our board of directors.
-The primary reason for the stockholder approval of the reverse stock split is to attempt to increase the per share market price of our common stock to exceed the minimum closing requirement for continued listing on The Nasdaq Capital Market.
+At our special meeting of stockholders to be held on October 30, 2023, we are asking our stockholders to approve a proposed amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split of our outstanding common stock at a ratio of not less than 1-for-10 and not greater than 1-for-25, subject to and as determined by our board of directors.
+The primary reason we are seeking stockholder approval of the reverse stock split is to attempt to increase the per share market price of our common stock to exceed the minimum closing bid price requirement for continued listing on The Nasdaq Capital Market.
+We will also consider available options to resolve the market value of listed securities deficiency and regain compliance with all applicable Nasdaq rules.